keu/docs/astro/cli-reference/astrocloud-deploy.md

 [Deploy code](deploy-code.md) to a Deployment on Astro.

 This command bundles all files in your Astro project and pushes them to Astro.
-Before completing the process, it runs several tests against all DAGs in your Astro project.
-If any of the tests fail, the deploy to Astro will also fail.
-These are the same tests which run locally with `astrocloud dev parse`.
+Before completing the process, it tests your DAGs in your Astro project for errors.
+If this test fails, the deploy to Astro will also fail.
+This is the same test which runs locally with `astrocloud dev parse`.

 When you run `astrocloud deploy`, you'll be prompted to select from a list of all Deployments that you have access to across Workspaces.
 To bypass this prompt, you can also specify a Deployment ID in the command.
 To retrieve a Deployment ID, go to your Deployment's information page in the Cloud UI and copy the value after the last `/` in the URL.
 You can also find a Deployment's ID by running `astrocloud deployment list`.